Why service business valuations stay low

 We evaluate each opportunity with a practical operator mindset: business cash flow, management capacity, financing structure, and downside protection all matter.

-A calm, structured review designed to understand fit, risk, and upside before any offer is made.
+A structured review process designed to assess fit, risk, transferability, and upside before any offer or partnership discussion.

 01

-We start with an open conversation at your business location.
-This is not a high-pressure meeting.
-It is a first look at the business, the ownerโ€™s goals, and the opportunity.
+We begin with a practical conversation at your business location.
+This is a low-pressure first look at the company, the ownerโ€™s goals, and whether there is a fit for acquisition or partnership.

 02

-We review revenue, margins, people, systems, operations, risks, and growth potential in detail.
+We review revenue quality, margins, people, systems, operations, customer concentration, risks, and growth potential in detail.

-Operational and legal review includes licenses and permits, leases, long-term contracts, technician longevity, existing software and systems, SOPs and internal processes, administration structure, customer concentration, recurring revenue, owner dependency, and growth opportunities.
+The operational and legal review includes licenses and permits, leases, long-term contracts, technician tenure, software systems, SOPs, internal processes, administration structure, customer concentration, recurring revenue, owner dependency, and growth opportunities.

 03